melles1991/usecuewebsite/_posts/2015-04-09-usecues-also-known-as-affordances.md

 ---

 Affordance is a term originally coined by a psychologist, J.J.
 Gibson, in the 1970s.
 He defined it as the relationship between an environment and an actor.
-Today, affordance extends beyond behavioral or cognitive psychology and into the design of digital interfaces [test](/uploads/3310_pattern.png) [test](/uploads/featured20_pattern.png).
+Today, affordance extends beyond behavioral or cognitive psychology and into the design of digital interfaces.

 ![](/uploads/featured20_pattern.png)